Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Texas is a tax-friendly state, as it does not have an income tax.
 As a result, Social Security retirement benefits, pension income, retirement account income and all other forms of retirement income are not taxed at the state level in Texas.

 The Lone Star State’s friendly retirement income tax laws, along with its low cost of living, can compensate for other taxes that may put a dent in a senior’s budget.
-Sales taxes in Texas are over 8% on average.
-The average effective property tax rate is 1.73%, which is high compared to the rest of the country.
+State and local combined sales taxes in Texas are about 8% on average.
+The average effective property tax rate is 1.63%, which is one of the 10 highest in the country.

 Is Social Security taxable in Texas?